Colposcopy

 • Cervical cancer

-Additionally, cervical colposcopy is often used to examine foreign objects or other unclear structures within the cervical canal, helping doctors make accurate diagnoses.
+Additionally, cervical colposcopy is often used to examine foreign bodies or other unclear structures within the cervical canal, helping doctors make accurate diagnoses.

 Usage and Dosage

-The method of using cervical colposcopy is relatively simple and does not require special preparation.
-During the procedure, patients usually need to assume an appropriate position to facilitate the examination.
+The procedure is relatively simple and does not require special preparation.
+During the examination, patients typically need to assume an appropriate position to facilitate the doctor’s inspection.

-During the process, the doctor magnifies the cervix with a colposcope and uses specific dyes to highlight abnormal tissues.
-This allows for clearer observation of lesion sites and accurate diagnosis.
+During the process, the doctor uses a colposcope to magnify the cervix and applies specific dyes to highlight abnormal tissues.
+This allows for clearer observation of lesions and more accurate diagnosis.

 Benefits and Advantages